HongPhuMagic/ML-Project-3-Exoplanets/README.md

 #### Conclusion

-After extracting 2418 candiates, I used my best two models to classify the 2418 candidates.
+After extracting 2418 candidates, I used my best two models to classify the 2418 candidates.
 * SVC predicted there would be 994 potential earth-sized and smaller exoplanets within the habitable zone
 * Random Forest predicted there would be 829 potential earth-sized and smaller exoplanets within the habitable zone